rflynn/imgmin/README.txt

 Most web traffic consists of image file downloads, specifically JPEG images.
-JPEG images are not compressed by the webserver because JPEG is a binary format which does not compress well because it includes its own built-in compression.
-Generally it is up to the people creating the images to select an appropriate compression setting.
+JPEG images are not compressed by the webserver because JPEG is a binary format which does not compress well because it includes its own built-in compression, and generally it is up to the people creating the images to select an appropriate compression setting.
 Compression and image quality are inversely proportional.
 The JPEG quality settings most used by graphics professional tend to be highly conservative, for several reasons.